 Heading out on the highway is an essential part of summer, but sometimes a long trip isn’t an option.
 Instead, try hanging around Austin by checking out some of the Cannot-Miss Restaurants Just Outside of Austin.
 And yes, there’s pie.

 While you’re at it, here are 10 Perfect Places for Great Dates: Day Trip Edition.
 Grab that special someone, fill up the tank, queue up a great Spotify playlist of Austin artists, and get out on the open road.

 The Texas State Capitol is a pretty fascinating place, and unless you work there, it’s probably a place you haven’t visited in a while.
 A summer field trip could be a lot of fun, plus they have tax-dollar funded air conditioning, so you might as well.
 We’ve got a list of Crazy Facts About the Texas State Capitol for you to brush up on before your visit.

 Because you’ll definitely miss summer once it’s not around anymore, here’s a list of 10 Photos That Will Make You Miss Summer in Austin to give you some inspiration.
 There are also some great places for couples to take photos that make for some truly Instagram-worthy shots.

 There are plenty of opportunities to have your mettle tested in and around Austin, so try putting yourself to the test with some of these Extreme Austin Adventures.
 Bonus: Not all of them require you to say “bro” while participating.

 Obviously we can’t have a list about summer that doesn’t prioritize swimming.
 Though competition may sometimes be fierce for some of these 12 Natural Austin Swimming Holes, they’re all totally worth it.
-Just keep in mind that some of them are undergoing changes, like the permit system at Hamilton Pool, so look them up before you go.
+Just keep in mind that some of them are undergoing changes, like the permit/reservation systems at Hamilton Pool and Blue Hole, so look them up before you go.

 Watch the Sun Set